onap/archived---policy-engine/docs/platform/policygui.rst

 |
 | The targetted users are those responsible for creating and managing policies that control network operations, including policy based network configuration and auto-corrective actions.
 This typically includes network and service designers, operations engineers and security experts.
 |
-| The GUI consists of the **Editor, Dictionary, PDP, Push, Roles, Admin** and **Dashboard** Tabs; which provide an intuitive manner for policy rules to be created, changed, and managed.
+| The GUI consists of the **Editor, Dictionary, PDP, Push, Roles, Admin** and **Dashboard** Tabs; which provide for an intuitive manner for policy rules to be created, changed, and managed.

 Access to the POLICY GUI